 8.3 x 11 inches (21 x 28cm)

 Although I normally draw from my own wildlife photographs, I couldn't resist this image, taken by my friend Peter Wood.
 The cub had taken on the most endearing pose I had to ask him for permission to draw it!

-Having discovered a family of red foxes living locally in Spring/Summer 2020, Peter was out early (really early!) every morning with his camera documenting their lives.
+Having discovered a family of red foxes living locally in Spring/Summer 2020, Peter was out very early every morning with his camera.
 Due to the hour, the light levels were low, so I used artistic license to brighten the colours in my drawing.

 Although most of my photographs are taken in the wild, these tiny creatures are notoriously hard to spot in their own habitat, so we travelled to the West Country Wildlife Photography Centre to photograph this little one.

 Due to their size I needed to use my 100mm macro lens so that I could get close enough to the mice.

 I came away with well over 100 images and picked this one to turn into a coloured pencil drawing.
 I loved the way he had his little paw in the air and his prehensile tail wrapped around the honeysuckle stem.

 Continuing the baby theme, this time with a zebra foal.